thulab/iot-benchmark/README.md

 All these information will be logged in 'iotdb-benchmark/logs' directory on client server.

-Till now, we have already complete the writing test case without server information recording.For more advanced usage of IoTDB-benchmark, please follow the 'Other Case' instruction.
+Till now, we have already complete the writing test case without server information recording.
+For more advanced usage of IoTDB-benchmark, please follow the 'Other Case' instruction.

 # Other Cases

-## Testing IoTDB With Server System information recording
+## Test IoTDB With Server System Information Recording

 ### Configure